poached-eggs/scala-play-graphql/README.md

 # scala-play-graphql

-Playing around with Play and GraphQL in scala.
+Sample service written in Play with scala and GraphQL.

+This sample service:
+- Stores few soccer players and team information.
+- Serves clients with player and team information via endpoints (examples below)
+- Uses a PostgreSQL database for persistent storage.
+- Uses DB migrations to provision the schema and sample data in the database.
+- Uses Github Actions to run automated tests on every PR.

-Following the tutorial from [sangria-graphql](https://sangria-graphql.github.io/getting-started/) and [Sangria Playground](https://github.com/sangria-graphql/sangria-playground).
+First time using GraphQL, so  I followed the tutorial from [sangria-graphql](https://sangria-graphql.github.io/getting-started/) and [Sangria Playground](https://github.com/sangria-graphql/sangria-playground).